Engineering is …

 Share what you know

 The best way to really understand something is to teach it to someone else.
 Creating a portfolio of your work is a nice way to show what you know and see the progress you make.
-Although there are many different “deliverable” that serve the purpose, creating Public Service Announcements (PSAs) about topics of interest can have additional impact.
+Although there are many different “deliverables” that serve the purpose, creating Public Service Announcements (PSAs) about topics of interest can have additional impact.

 - Writing Public Service Announcements – A public service announcement is a non-commercial message directed toward the public and the community.
 Public service announcements, or PSAs as they’re often called, are most common on television and radio due to the Federal Communication Commission’s requirement of stations to run a minimum amount of programming and information for the community.

-Q: for the challenge that interests you create a PSA – 30-90 seconds and can be audio or video.
+Q: For the challenge that interests you, create a PSA – 30-90 seconds and can be audio or video.
 Research what the world needs to know about ____, and what they can do about _____. * Then create a PSA to demonstrate that information and understanding.